In God’s worldview, which is more important: people or programs?

 If church leaders believe people in the pews are the means to fulfill the end goal of a cosmic redemption, then, of course, their job is to recruit bodies for the cause.

 If church leaders believe God is redeeming the world by saving individuals souls in the midst of it, then their job is save and equip individual souls.

-All three churches offer programs that serve both members and non-members.
-All three offer outreach to the community and enjoy the arts.
-All three acted based on how they believe God is working in the world and how best to respond to it.
-But depending on their worldview, they fall in different places on the spectrum of how much they emphasize building programs or the quiet care of souls.
+All three churches offered programs that served both members and non-members.
+All three acted based on how they believed God is working in the world and how best to respond to it.
+But depending on their worldview, they fell in very different places on the spectrum of whether they emphasized building programs or the quiet care of souls.